 The current Advisory Council members are

-Nick Shepherd (acting Chair)
+Nick Shepherd (Chair)

 James Adcock (Geophysics)